What Is Fabry Disease?

 - Have you seen other doctors about this problem?
 What did they tell you?

-If your doctor thinks it might be Fabry disease, he will ask you to either take a blood test so he can measure the level of alpha-galactosidase A, or take a DNA test.
+If your doctor thinks it might be Fabry disease, they’ll ask you to either take a blood test so they can measure the level of alpha-galactosidase A, or take a DNA test.

 Questions for Your Doctor

-When your doctor says you have Fabry disease, that may be the first time you've heard of it.
-You probably have a lot of questions, especially if you've been trying to figure out for a long time what's causing your symptoms.
+When the doctor says you have Fabry disease, it may be the first time you've heard of it.
+You probably have a lot of questions, especially if you've been trying to figure out what's causing your symptoms for a long time.

 You may want to start by asking your doctor questions like these:

 - How many people with Fabry disease have you treated?